 Worth getting out of bed for

-Surrounded by hundreds of tropical acres and just a 10-minute drive from the beach, Belle Mont Farm offers the best of both Caribbean worlds – rich jungle flora and balmy ocean waters.
-Acclimate by taking a guided tour of the organic farm with the chef as he gathers menu inspiration for that night’s dinner or with one of the farmers who tend the 400 mouth-watering acres.
-Set out on a meditative walk (plucking fruit from the trees as you amble), a heartrate-raising fitness walk or set out on one of the bikes on loan for a spin through sugar cane fields, electric-green pastures and fruit groves.
+Surrounded by 400 tropical acres and just a 10-minute drive from the beach, Belle Mont Farm offers the best of both Caribbean worlds – rich jungle flora and balmy ocean waters.
+Acclimate by taking a guided tour of the organic farm with a member of the resort team, plucking fruit from the trees as you amble.

-For a more directed stroll, head to Irie Fields, the hotel’s par 71 18-hole golf course where you’ll encounter edible plants and fruit trees if feeling peckish on the links.
+For a more directed stroll, head to Irie Fields, the hotel’s environmentally-sustainable 9-hole golf course, where you’ll encounter edible plants and fruit trees if feeling peckish on the links.
 Get in some cardio with a personal training session at the fitness centre or challenge your partner to a match at one of the two tennis courts.

 The hotel is loaded with activities and plenty of ways to relax, too, so you might not feel the need to leave the grounds.
 However, local guided tours can be arranged for everything from scuba diving and a trek up Mt Liamuiga or a visit to a Batik factory.